5nizza/sdf-hoa/README.md

 - `cmake ..` (or `cmake .. -DCMAKE_BUILD_TYPE=Debug` for version with debug symbols, default is Release)
 - `make` (or `make VERBOSE=1` if you want to see compilation flags)

-The resulting binaries will be placed in folder `build/bin/`.
+The resulting SDF binaries will be placed in folder `build/bin/`.
 You can run them with `-help` argument.

-Note: there are tests, but they require having TLSF-AIGER model checker.
+Note: there are tests, but they require having TLSF-AIGER model checker, and use a path hard-coded in the code.
 I use IIMC, `combine_aiger`, and this [script](https://gist.github.com/5nizza/14488e6fce0a29d297a38daefc95a1a8).
 See also `tests/tests_synt.cpp` for details.

 ## SyntComp

-In synthesis competition 2023, there were benchmarks causing SPOT to throw the error message:
+Sometimes SPOT can throw the following error message:
 ```
 Too many acceptance sets used.
 The limit is 32.
 ```
-To ease the problem, increase the limit when compiling SPOT:
+To lessen the problem, increase the limit when compiling SPOT (replace with your own paths):
 ```
 ./configure --enable-max-accsets=128 --prefix /home/art/software/sdf-hoa-master/third_parties/spot-install-prefix --disable-devel
 make
 make install
 ```
-The above limit of `128` results in much less number of such errors.
+The above limit of `128` results in much smaller number of errors.

 🐾